RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_pos_z()

 #### Description
-Getter function that gets the z position of the drone. (z is up and down)
+Getter function that gets the z position of the drone. (z is up and down). **NOTE:** The drone's position values are reset to 0 when drone takes off or battery is re-inserted.
 <img src="/img/CDE/python_docu/xyz.jpg" height="249px"/>

 #### Syntax